 The only place to ATV at the Grand Canyon itself is on the North Rim.
 On our North Rim Airplane & Ground Tour, you’ll travel to the Grand Canyon by airplane, then embark on an all-terrain Polaris Ranger adventure through Whitmore Canyon and the Lake Mead Recreation area before returning to Las Vegas by airplane.

 Alternatively, you can journey deep into Eldorado Canyon—the site of the biggest mining boom in early Nevada history—on a four-wheel, fully automatic ATV.
-You can also kick your Grand Canyon adventure up a notch by adding an ATV tour of Eldorado Canyon to your West Rim helicopter tour.
+You can also kick your Grand Canyon adventure up a notch by adding an ATV tour of Eldorado Canyon to your North Rim Airplane Tour.

 ATV tours are available to:

 - If adventure and excitement is your #1 priority.